-The Royal Town Planning Institute is the UK's leading planning body for spatial, sustainable and inclusive planning and is the largest planning institute in Europe with over 23,000 members.
-In 2014 we will celebrate our Centenary.
+The Royal Town Planning Institute is the UK's leading planning body for spatial, sustainable and inclusive planning and is the largest planning institute in Europe with over 25,000 members.

 RTPI Chief Executive

 - A membership organisation and a Chartered Institute responsible for maintaining professional standards and accrediting world class planning courses nationally and internationally.

 - A charity whose charitable purpose is to advance the science and art of planning (including town and country and spatial planning) for the benefit of the public.